Having a kidney biopsy: your questions answered

 What happens during my biopsy?

 The biopsy is performed in the clean procedures room next to Marlowe Ward.
-You will remain awake throughout your procedure.
+You will be awake throughout your procedure.

 Will the biopsy hurt?

-You may feel a slight stinging from the injection of local anaesthetic and some pressure from the biopsy needle, but otherwise the procedure should not be painful.
-If you do feel anything more than a little discomfort, please tell your doctor straightaway.
+You may feel a slight stinging from the injection of local anaesthetic.
+You may also feel some pressure from the biopsy needle.
+However, the procedure should not be painful.
+If you feel anything more than a little discomfort, please tell your doctor straightaway.

 What happens immediately after my biopsy?

-A small dressing will be used to cover the skin biopsy site.
-You will be asked to lie as flat as possible on your back in bed for four hours, and then sat up for the next two hours before moving around for two hours before your discharge from hospital.
+You will be asked to lie as flat as possible on your back in bed for 4 hours.
+After this, you will be sat up for the next 2 hours, before moving around the ward for another 2 hours.

 What happens in the days following my biopsy?

-Once home you should rest.
 It is quite normal to have some discomfort around your biopsy site during the first week.
-You may need to take some over-the-counter pain relief (such as paracetamol) for this.
+You may need to take over-the-counter pain relief (such as paracetamol) for this.

-You should be able to return to normal light activities four days after your biopsy.
+You should be able to return to normal light activities 4 days after your biopsy.

-If you have stopped taking your anticoagulants you should discuss with your kidney doctor when to restart them.
+If you have stopped taking your anticoagulants, ask your kidney doctor when to restart them.

 When do I get my results?